-I thought for a moment she'd give me a paper and ask me to go outside to get the testing done at LabCorp, prompting no small amount of anxiety about me walking around in public with that getup.
+I thought for a moment she'd make me go outside and test at LabCorp, prompting no small amount of anxiety about me walking around in public in drag.
 What actually happened was still humiliating, but in a different way.

+Noticing an eerie glow, I glanced through the glass windows on the storage cabinets and spotted unearthly tools, some even pulsating with blue light.
 "What happened.
 Get tired of using an outside company?"
-I glanced down at my dress.
+I scowled at my dress.
 "Not that I'm complaining or anything..."

 "What we're testing for, you can't get in one of those corporate testing centers."